matrixneo99/docs/v2/api.md

 ## Change Settings

 All settings can be changed here.
-As key the same keys are used as they can be found under system settings. all values are Strings
+As key the same are used as they can be found under system settings. all values are Strings

 ### Endpoint